EcoCareSoftwareEngineering/backend/docs/API.md

 # Local Device Web API

-The Web API is used by the local device frontend.

 The base URL of all endpoints is: `127.0.0.0:5000/api`.

 All endpoints return `Status Code 200` for success and `Status Code 500` for errors.